 Let’s look at the pros of PRD, first:

 On the other hand, there are a couple of disadvantages:

 To eliminate these disadvantages, there is an alternative – agile development done in sprints (called iterations).
 This is based on a number of principles and allows you to start the process almost at the moment the idea appears in your head.
-In this case, you will have to participate in the development and control the process.
+In this case, you will have to participate in the development and control of the process.
 Your project will be split into smaller tasks and be completed during these iterations, which usually take about two weeks.

 In this case, you will:

 Of course, there are also some cons that you might want to consider writing a PRD:

 Based on the information above, if you know what you want and have a clear idea of how much time and money you want to spend on it, creating a product requirements specification in advance might still be a more suitable option.